GluuFederation/flex/docs/admin/admin-ui/fido-menu.md

   * Example Path: /etc/jans/conf/fido2/authenticator_cert
   * This folder is critical for ensuring that only trusted authenticator devices are used to authenticate users.

-**MDS Access Token**

-  * The MDS Access Token is used for secure communication with the Metadata Service (MDS).
-This token is necessary to access metadata about the authentication server, such as keys, server details, etc.
-  * Example Path: /etc/jans/conf/fido2/mds/cert
-  * It serves as an authorization key for the metadata service, which plays an important role in verifying FIDO2 authentication tokens.

 **MDS TOC Certificates Folder**